 United indicated its belief that repair records, customer correspondence, and employee time reports must be maintained as original source documents.
 However, repair records and customer correspondence are not required to be retained under the rule.
 The estimate may be somewhat high if it includes the cost of keeping records not required by the rule.

 Reasonable alternative methods: Staff does not believe that less costly or intrusive methods exist at this time to achieve the purposes of the rule.
 As stated above, staff believes the problem could be solved by requiring companies to keep originals for the length of time staff will need them, or requiring them to upgrade their duplicating equipment.
 Both methods can be costly, but staff believes that purchasing more sophisticated equipment is more expensive.
+Although the rule does not require the purchase of new equipment, it allows the Commission to waive the original record retention requirement for utilities that purchase optical disk imaging equipment or its equivalent.

 Staff believes that three years is the optimum time for retention of original records.
 A reduction in the retention period could decrease costs somewhat for those companies that identified a cost associated with record retention, but would not solve the problem.